 RCM can help your organization improve its bottom line by streamlining claims processing and payment collection.
 In addition, by providing greater transparency into the revenue cycle, RCM can help you to make more informed decisions about areas of need or opportunity.
 As a result, RCM is an essential tool for any organization that wants to optimize its financial performance.

-Medical Billing Services vs. Revenue Cycle Management for Inpatient Operations
+Medical Billing vs. Revenue Cycle Management for Inpatient Operations

-When managing revenue for inpatient stays, there are two main options: medical billing services and revenue cycle management.
+When managing revenue for inpatient stays, it’s vital to chart and document services rendered so they can be charged and collected accurately.
 Medical billing services involve outsourcing the billing process to a third party, whereas revenue cycle management is focused on improving efficiency and financial viability across all aspects of the revenue cycle.

-A third-party medical billing service could result in less insight into the accounts receivable process.
-By placing control in the hands of a third-party, inpatient facilities lose the ability to adjust quickly to changing data.
+Relying on a third-party medical billing service could result in less insight into your accounts receivable process.
+By placing control in the hands of a third party, inpatient centers lose the ability to adjust quickly to changing data.
 Any problems that arise will have to be negotiated between the patient, the facility, and the third-party billing service.

-The same options exist at a behavioral health clinic or treatment center as for inpatient facilities: a medical billing service or revenue cycle management.
-However, inpatient facilities and outpatient clinics are not treated the same by insurance companies.
+The same options exist at an outpatient behavioral health clinic or treatment center as for inpatient care: a medical billing service or revenue cycle management.
+However, inpatient centers and outpatient clinics are not treated the same by insurance companies.
 To further complicate things, some providers are non-profit or state-run.
 In contrast, others are private—this adds further complexity to billing and receiving payment from insurance companies.

-In any healthcare setting, including behavioral health, having a detailed understanding of how revenue flows into the business is crucial to remaining competitive and profitable.
-For some, a third-party billing service may suffice, but a data-driven software-based RCM approach offers greater customization and insight into billing, insurance reimbursement, and collections.
+Having a detailed understanding of how revenue flows into your behavioral healthcare center is crucial to remaining competitive and profitable.
+While a third-party billing service may help you get by for a while, a data-driven software-based RCM approach offers greater customization and insight into billing, insurance reimbursement, and collections.